ShadowLp174/chartjs/README.md

 A Pure JavaScript Library to display charts using only a few lines of code.
 Documentation will be added in the Future!

 Currently, the library is located in the <script> element of the index.html file.
+Make sure to checkout the new test in animated.html file for some Chart.JS power combined with animations!

 You can see a live demo on [the pages site](https://shadowlp174.github.io/chartjs).